atelier-ritz/CoilSystemPython/readme.md

 ### Installation

-New(Apr 6, 2018): Omidy made a "autoInstall.sh" that install all packages automatically.
-If you decide to use this method, you don't need to install the dependency packages manually.
+New(Apr 6, 2018): Updated "autoInstall.sh" that helps install all packages automatically.
+Many thanks to Omidy.
+The file can be found in "utilities".

 ```
 1. Download "autoInstall.sh" to your local folder.